 Supporting dance artists

-Since 2010, Tipperary Dance has hosted many artists in residence, providing not only a studio but also a considerate external eye on their work by means of mentoring sessions.
+Since 2010, Tipperary Dance has hosted many artists in residence, providing not only studio space but also a considerate external eye on their work by means of mentoring sessions.
 Masterclasses and Laboratories mentored by outstanding artists from all over Europe have fed the dance community with invaluable opportunities to experiment, receive fresh information and build up skills.
 Bursaries have facilitated the participation of artists in the festival.
 Fellowships have provided opportunities for a more sustained practice, symposiums have favoured cross-sector encounters with academic partners.

-A social and civic space within a territory
+A social and civic space

 This all-round development perspective drives Tipperary Dance, hand in hand with the professional sector and the public and lead its directors to curate a festival that multiplies forms, places, and opportunities.
-Tipperary Dance’s festival has been programming international and Irish-based artists, and delivering productions and experimental installations, screendance video sessions, symposiums, masterclass programmes for dancers, community workshops, laboratories, exhibitions, cine-club, and of course performances, in both theatres and non-conventional public spaces.
-The festival has shown the work of more than 200 artists over more than a decade.
-An innovatively multi-town and multi-venue programme that illustrates Tipperary Dance’s ability to cultivate high ambitions and stay deeply anchored in the realities of a territory.
+Tipperary Dance’s festival has been programming international and Irish-based artists, showcasing productions and experimental installations, screendance video sessions, symposiums, masterclass programmes for dancers, community workshops, laboratories, exhibitions, cine-club, and of course performances, in both theatres and non-conventional public spaces.

-This positioning lays out an open canvass for questions often ignored, sometimes repressed, and locates dance at the heart of numerous conversations that mirror major issues of our time: difference, equality, sensitivity, ability, gender, health, to name a few.
+This positioning lays out an open canvas for questions often ignored, sometimes repressed, and position dance at the heart of numerous conversations that mirror major issues of our time: difference, equality, sensitivity, ability, gender, health, dialogue, to name a few.
 Tipperary Dance creates time, space and availability to address essential topics that tend to be overlooked.
 It acknowledges that our nature, made of flesh, is complex, sensitive, filled with contradictions and an endless source for creation and discussion.
 It embraces a vision for a future where the experience of embodiment and public space are vital in our ability for critical thinking, social interaction and civic behaviour.

 In 2019, the Tipperary Dance was nominated for the National Age Friendly Ireland Recognition and Achievement Awards for its project ‘Las Muchas’ involving a group of senior citizens, leading to the creation of the screendance film ‘September Days’.